 Let’s start with the advantages.
 If a course is accredited then it will provide some reassurance that the product meets certain standards.
 To offer accredited training the provider will have to obtain approval with an awarding body.
 There are more than 160 in the United Kingdom.
-Sancus are an approved centre with SFJ Awards.
+Sancus are an approved centre with the CPD Certification Service.
 Other well known names include City & Guilds and Pearson.
-Often the awarding body specialises in a particular industry or sector.
-SFJ Awards for example specialise, amongst other areas, in qualifications for the Justice and Community Safety sector.
-This means it is a really good match for the Sancus investigative training portfolio.
-It would certainly be relevant to check if the accreditation comes from an awarding body with relevant experience.

 If your chosen accredited training provider is an approved centre, this means that they will have undergone a rigorous process to satisfy the Awarding Body that they have in place internal quality assurance procedures to an agreed standard.
 This should give you reassurance that the overall quality of the training meets a higher calibre – in other words it isn’t just the training company telling you how wonderful they are.
 Often the level of investment required to become an approved centre puts this status beyond the reach of smaller operations.

 Your provider of accredited training will have to have in place assessment and internal verification which, again, means that standards are consistently maintained.